fanart-tv/fanartwiki/docs/ImageTypes/Movies/moviedisc.md

 - Custom discs need to include a studio logo, audio flag, and disc type flag.
 (DVD/Blu Ray/3D/UltraHD Bluray)
 - A limit of 4 cdARTs per movie per user.
 No Exceptions.
 - UHD Bluray type discs require a link to the entry on [blue-ray.com](https://www.blu-ray.com/)
-- An image can only be used once per language
+- An image can only be used once per language per individual

 ---